ghoneycutt/puppet-module-pam/README.md

 allowed_users
 -------------
-Array or Hash of strings and/or arrays to configure users and origins in access.conf.
+Array or Hash of strings and/or arrays to configure allowed users and origins in access.conf.
 The default allows the root user/group from origin 'ALL'.

 - *Default*: 'root'